animre/End-to-end-API-Workshop/workshop/LabGuide300.md

-Lab 300 - Deploying APIs to Gateway and Configure the API
+Lab 300 - Configure API and Deployto Gateway
 ================
 ## Introduction

-After you installed the gateway by using OCI Compute Instance, now you can create APIs and deploy them to the gateway from Lab200.
-Then, you will configure the API by inputting the
+After you installed the gateway by using OCI Compute Instance, now you can create APIs and configure the Request & Response on APIPC.
+Then, you will deploy APIs to that gateway you created from Lab 200.

-## Objectives
-- Create an Apiary account and login
-- Create the API Design

 Deploy ticketService to newly created API Gateway
 ================